differentrain/EnumPrint/README.md

 `NuGet\Install-Package EnumPrint`

 ***EnumPrint requires .NET Standard 1.0 .
-But if you copy the source code to you project directly, it may supports more runtime version.***
+But if you copy the source code to you project directly, it may supports more runtime version with little modification.***

 ### Convert Enum Value To String